 All three should be massive global hits and known as Finnish innovations – which they are.

-TH: Finland is commonly said to have the world’s best education system.
+WW: Finland is commonly said to have the world’s best education system.
 How do you define “best”?
 Next, how do you measure the “world’s best”?
 Does this set of measurement and definition only apply to primary education system, or does it also apply to Finnish universities?

 Saku: This notion is based on some credible global studies, like PISA by OECD or the global competitiveness report by World Economic Forum.